Back to blog

 The failure is usually queueing

-An API does not only fail when code throws.
-It also fails when useful work waits behind work that will not complete in time.
+An API fails when code throws.
+It also fails, just as completely, when useful work sits behind work that will not finish in time.

-Slow dependency calls occupy request workers.
-Those workers hold memory, sockets, and database connections.
-New requests arrive and wait.
-Clients time out and retry, and the retry arrives while the first request is still running.
-A small increase in latency can become an outage through this mechanism.
+Slow dependency calls hold onto request workers, and those workers hold memory, sockets, and database connections.
+New requests arrive and wait their turn.
+Clients time out and retry, and the retry lands while the first request is still running.
+Through that small chain, a modest rise in latency becomes an outage.

 normal: